siwooyong/Codalab-Microsoft-COCO-Image-Captioning-Challenge/README.md

-## encoder : resnet101
+## encoder : CLIP
-I used resnet101 as an encoder.
+I used CLIP as an encoder.
 At the beginning of training, we did not include encoders (resnet) in trainable params, but later re-training by including encoders parameters for the trained capture models showed improved performance.(fine-tuned)